langchain-ai/langchain/templates/rag-pathway/README.md

 # rag-pathway

+This template performs RAG using Pathway and OpenAI.

 Pathway is a data streaming tool that can be utilized as vector store that is always up to date.
 Once the engine is listening to your local files, Drive, Dropbox, s3 or any other connector, You don't have to run any ETL jobs, embedding services or LLM Api.